 AAI / ZERO1 Alumni Awarded team for sustainability project - where Art, Science & Tech meet.

-Thami Mnyele Fine Arts Awards Finalist, Ekurhuleni, SA.
+Thami Mnyele Fine Arts Awards Finalist in top 100 selection, Ekurhuleni, SA.

 AAI / American Art Incubator

-Selected Participant to aid Arts Social Projects utilizing AR for
+Selected Participant to aid Arts Social Projects utilising AR for community upliftment,

 RMB Talent Unlocked in partnership with Assemblage and Rand Merchant